tock/tock/doc/wg/network/README.md

 help contribute to particular topics or on-going discussions.
 The working group chair decides who beyond the working group members may participate in the call.
+Those looking to engage with the working group are encouraged to join the `#network-working-group` channel on the [Tock slack](https://github.com/tock/tock/#keep-up-to-date).
 The working group publishes detailed notes of its calls.
 These will be posted within a week of a call.
 This delay is to give participants an opportunity to correct any errors or better explain points that came up.